Edited By: Jue Ping Ling

 Known as the Subject Based Banding (SBB) system, the new system will sort students out in classes, according to their academic strengths.
 Unlike the O-levels, the SBB system will no longer classify students by their streams based on overall grades, but rather, by their strong and weak classes.

-The change brings relief parents, worried about the mental toll Singapore’s current educational system will put on their children.
-We’ve heard the horror tales of children hurting and killing themselves over “bad” O-level marks.
+The change brings relief to parents, worried about the mental toll Singapore’s current educational system will put on their children.
+We’ve heard the horror tales of children hurting themselves over “bad” O-level marks.
 But to others who have been through the current “old” system, this change is scary.
 How would they cope and compare with the newly educated batch of students graduating with the new system, when the time comes?

 What happens to those of us with only N and O level certifications?
 Will those with the old qualifications be made obsolete and at a disadvantage as compared to those with freshly minted and marketed SBB qualifications?